willshepp28/League-Spx/Readme.md

 ## Requirements
     * It should have two endpoints.
-One for adding a league to the system, and other for finding leagues to sponser
+    * One for adding a league to the system
+    * Another for for finding leagues to sponsor.

+### Adding
+    * A league should be a collection of name, pair of longitude/latitude, and a single price point to purchase sponsorship.

+### Finding
+    * Endpoint for finding leagues, should consist of a latitude/longitude pair around which to focus the search.
+    * A radius in miles in which to search around that central point.
+    * A total budget to spend on leagues.

 ## Data Model